-Science-to-Business Marketing Research Centre, Germany (Münster School of

-(Münster School of Business, FH Münster)

-Due to the geographical distance between the project partners, the best practices, frameworks, and replicable models will be developed virtually.
+Science-to-Business Marketing Research Centre, Germany (Münster School of Business, FH Münster) Due to the geographical distance between the project partners, the best practices, frameworks, and replicable models will be developed virtually.
 Therefore, the entire communication and project management has to be set online.